xenforo-ltd/docs/docs/development-tools.md

 There are actually quite a few development related commands, but only the two most important ones are being covered here.

-To use any of these commands, you must have <a href="#enabling-development-mode">development mode</a> enabled in your `config.php` file.
+To use any of these commands, you must have [development mode](#enabling-development-mode) enabled in your `config.php` file.

 !!! warning